VeereshElango/veereshelango.github.io/_posts/2017-07-02-text-generation-with-thirukkural.md

    Crazy thought !!

 ## About the model
-The model is built using Keras framework.
+The first step is to create the dataset.
+I found a Thirukkural literature in json format.
+I parsed the json file and created a text file with 1330 couplets alone.

+The next step is to fed this file as input to LSTM model.
+I took the sample [code](https://github.com/fchollet/keras/blob/master/examples/lstm_text_generation.py) from Keras Github repository and made changes to adapt to this dataset.

 It is a simple model with single LSTM layer with 128 neurons.
 It is fed with very small data of 1330 couplets with each of 7 words, in total 9310 words.
 The model is trained for 20 iterations.